Chapter 2 - Get Involved

 - Join an ASUN committee or organization.
 Every student is a member of the Associated Students of the University of Nevada.
 We strongly encourage residence hall students to get involved with campus activities, committees, and elections.

 - Join a Fraternity or Sorority (Greek organization).
 By becoming a member you will be joining a national or international social network of people committed to life-long friendships, leadership, academics and community service.

 - Check out the Joe Crowley Student Union for movies, speakers, multicultural art exhibits and more!
 There are a variety of films shown at the JCSU.
-You can count on interesting lectures, debates and discussions.
+You can count on interesting lectures, debates, and discussions.
 Check out the JCSU for all the details!

 - Attend food committee meetings.
 Help improve the food service by bringing your constructive comments.
-Residence hall representatives are able to give their input to insure that the food service is meeting student's needs.
+Residence hall representatives are able to give their input to ensure that the food service is meeting student's needs.
 Contact RHA for more information.

 - Support our athletic teams.
-Sports teams and clubs representing the university include: football, baseball, basketball, volleyball, and soccer, as well as the ski team, cross country team, swim team, cycling team, track team and the boxing club.
+Sports teams and clubs representing the University include: football, baseball, basketball, volleyball, and soccer, as well as the ski team, cross country team, swim team, cycling team, track team and the boxing club.
 With all these sports there is something available for everyone.

 - Join a community service activity.
 Ask around to see which are currently being sponsored or participate in the annual volunteer fair.
 Some community service projects include teaching adults to read, visiting a convalescent hospital, or recycling.
 You may wish to start your own project.

 - Apply to be a student staff member (Resident Assistant, Community Assistant, and Academic Mentor).
 Student staff members gain valuable skills and leadership experience while helping build a strong, active residence hall community.
 Consider joining the team.
 For additional information, contact your Resident Assistant, Community Assistant, Academic Mentor or Resident Director.